MicroEJ/docs/Tutorials/tutorialOptimizeMemoryFootprint.rst

 Java Heap and Immortals Heap
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Configure the immortals heap to be as small as possible.
-You can get the minimum value by calling ``Immortals.freeMemory()`` after the creation of all the immortal objects.
+- Configure the :ref:`immortals heap <option_immortal_heap>` option to be as small as possible.
+You can get the minimum value by calling `Immortals.freeMemory() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/bon/Immortals.html>`_ after the creation of all the immortal objects.
-- Configure the Java heap to fit the needs of the application.
-You can get the maximum heap usage by calling ``Runtime.freeMemory()`` after ``System.gc()`` at different moments in the application's lifecycle.
+- Configure the :ref:`Java heap <option_java_heap>` option to fit the needs of the application.
+You can get the maximum heap usage by calling `Runtime.freeMemory() <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/Runtime.html#freeMemory-->`_ after `System.gc() <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/System.html#gc-->`_ at different moments in the application's lifecycle.

 Thread Stacks
 ^^^^^^^^^^^^^

-- Configure the :ref:`maximum number of threads <option_number_of_threads>`).
+- Configure the :ref:`maximum number of threads <option_number_of_threads>` option.
 This number can be known accurately by counting in the code how many ``Thread`` and ``Timer`` objects may run concurrently.
 You can call `Thread.getAllStackTraces() <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/Thread.html#getAllStackTraces-->`_ or `Thread.activeCount() <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/Thread.html#activeCount-->`_ to know what threads are running at a given moment.
-- Configure the :ref:`number of allocated thread stack blocks <option_number_of_stack_blocks>`).
-Keep the default value for the size of a block (``512``) and figure out how many blocks each thread requires.
+- Configure the :ref:`number of allocated thread stack blocks <option_number_of_stack_blocks>` option.
 This can be done empirically by starting with a low number of blocks and increasing this number as long as the application throws a ``StackOverflowError``.
-- Configure the :ref:`maximum number of blocks per thread <option_maximum_number_of_stack_blocks_per_thread>`).
+- Configure the :ref:`maximum number of blocks per thread <option_maximum_number_of_stack_blocks_per_thread>` option.
 The best choice is to set it to the number of blocks required by the most greedy thread.
 Another acceptable option is to set it to the same value as the total number of allocated blocks.
-- Configure the :ref:`maximum number of monitors per thread <option_maximum_number_of_monitors_per_thread>`).
+- Configure the :ref:`maximum number of monitors per thread <option_maximum_number_of_monitors_per_thread>` option.
 This number can be known accurately by counting the number of concurrent ``synchronized`` blocks.
 This can also be done empirically by starting with a low number of monitors and increasing this number as long as no exception occurs.
 Either way, it is recommended to set a slightly higher value than calculated.

 VM Dump
 """""""